Gamithra/Matrix-pairwise-ranking-bot/README.md

 - deduplicates events to prevent double-processing
 - tracks user progress so you don't see the same pair twice

+## todo
+- the bot stores one 'vote' at a time; it could be nice to have multiple concurrent polls on the same service
+- to DM the bot, an unencrypted room needs to be created specifically with the bot (could be solved by the bot messaging first and creating an unencrypted room programmatically)

 ## license

 do whatever you want